dalehenrich/RowanSample9/README.md

 			}
 		}
 	},
-	#comment : 'Start with spec_0001; add an embedded project that is basically a copy of spec_001; and adjust class in primary project be a subclass of class in embedded project'
+	#comment : 'Start with spec_0052; add platform conditional packages (GemStone version 2.4.0) to the embedded project and the primary project.'
 }

 RwTestProjectLibraryIndexCard {
-	#name : 'index_0052',
+	#name : 'index_0055',
-	#title : 'Start with spec_0001; add an embedded project that is basically a copy of spec_001; and adjust class in primary project be a subclass of class in embedded project',
+	#title : 'Start with spec_0052; add platform conditional packages (GemStone version 2.4.0) to the embedded project and the primary project.',
-	#specName : 'spec_0052',
+	#specName : 'spec_0055',
-	#index : 52,
+	#index : 55,
-	#derivedFrom : 'spec_0001',
+	#derivedFrom : 'spec_0052',
 	#comment : '',
 	#rowanIssues : [
-		591,
-		571
+		594
 	],
 	#gemstoneIssues : [ ],
-	#rowanSHA : '028bc685'
+	#rowanSHA : '8ba79743'
 }
 ```